Charles Maurice de Talleyrand-Périgord: French Revolution

 Shortly after he was consecrated as Bishop of Autun, Talleyrand attended the Estates-General of 1789, representing the clergy, the First Estate.
 During the French Revolution, Talleyrand strongly supported the anti-clericalism of the revolutionaries.
 Along with Mirabeau, he promoted the appropriation of Church properties.
 He participated in the writing of the Declaration of the Rights of Man and of the Citizen and proposed both the Decree on the goods of the clergy placed at the disposal of the Nation in 1789 and the Civil Constitution of the Clergy that nationalized the Church in preference to allegiance to the Pope.
-He also swore in the first four constitutional bishops, even though he had himself resigned as Bishop following his excommunication by Pope Pius VI in 1791.
+He also swore in the first four constitutional bishops, even though he had himself resigned as bishop following his excommunication.

 During the Fête de la Fédération on 14 July 1790, Talleyrand celebrated Mass.
 Notably, he promoted public education in full spirit of the Enlightenment by preparing a 216-page Report on Public Instruction.
 It proposed pyramidical structure rising through local, district, and departmental schools, and parts were later adopted.
 During his 5-month tenure in the Estates-General, Talleyrand was also involved in drawing up the police regulations of Paris, proposed the suffrage of Jews, supported a ban on the tithes, and invented a method to ensure loans.
 Few bishops followed him in obedience to the new decree, and much of the French clergy came to view him as schismatic.

 The oath of La Fayette at the Fête de la Fédération, 14 July 1790.
 Talleyrand, then Bishop of Autun, can be seen at the extreme right.
 French School, 18th century.
 Musée Carnavalet.

-Just before his resignation from the bishopric, Talleyrand had been elected, with Mirabeau and the Abbé Sieyès, a member of the department of Paris.
+Just before his resignation from the bishopric, Talleyrand had been elected, with Mirabeau and the Abbé Sieyès, as a Member of the department of Paris.
 In that capacity he did useful work for some eighteen months in seeking to support the cause of order in the turbulent capital.
 Though he was often on strained terms with Mirabeau, his views generally coincided with those of that statesman, who before he died is said to have advised Talleyrand to develop a close understanding with England.

 In 1792, Talleyrand was sent twice, unofficially, to London to avert war, and he was cordially received by Pitt and Grenville.
 After his first visit, he persuaded the then foreign minister, Charles François Dumouriez, of the importance of having a fully accredited ambassador in London, and the marquis de Chauvelin was duly appointed, with Talleyrand as his deputy.
 Still, after an initial British declaration of neutrality during the first campaigns of 1792, his mission ultimately failed.
 In September 1792, just at the beginning of the September massacres, he left Paris for England, having acquired a passport from Danton personally.